1971 in the Vietnam War: March

 North Vietnam fired three SA-2 missiles at U.S. jets flying over northern South Vietnam.

-A U.S. Army U-21 on a radio research mission was shot down by a SAM near the DMZ killing all five crewmen onboard.
+A U.S. Army U-21 on a radio research mission was shot down by a SAM near the DMZ killing all five crewmen on board.

 In a press conference Nixon said that Operation Lam Son 719 had seriously damaged North Vietnam's military capabilities and would aid the U.S. withdrawal of forces.